Mesothelioma Gene Therapy

 The most obvious gene therapy approach is to fix the genetic fault that causes cells to become cancerous in the first place.
 To perform this medical feat, however, scientists have to overcome two major challenges.

-Second, inserting these tumor-suppressing genes requires a microscopic delivery vehicle, or vector, that can penetrate deep into a tumor.
-Genetically modified viruses and specially designed nanoparticles are both in development as gene therapy vectors.
+Second, inserting these tumor-suppressing genes requires a microscopic delivery vehicle.
+Called vectors, they can penetrate deep into a tumor.
+Genetically modified viruses and nanoparticles are both in development as gene therapy vectors.

 Chemotherapy Guided by ‘Suicide Genes’